Richard handed me a jar as to say, make yourself useful. I’m sure that’s exactly what he said,

 “I want to miss you tonight, call me tomorrow?”

-He won’t call and the pang in my heart won’t settle.
+He won’t call, and the pang in my heart won’t settle.
 So I’ll sit on the floor of the room that was most recently filled with echos and energy, now emptied.
-I’ll gather what I need to remember, to hold on.
-I’ll find a way to incorporate the pain, not obliterate it, so that it wasn’t all for nothing.
+I’ll gather what I need to remember to hold on.
+I’ll find a way to incorporate the pain, not obliterate it so that it wasn’t all for nothing.
 And after I place the beets safely in the jar, after I have pushed them down and sealed them off, I’ll recognize that although denial does you no good, forbearing those emotions helps you come back alive, in a new way.
+Like that, I’m locked into healing, dreaming new dreams, and rejuvenating the old ones.
+To fermenting these jar of beets, nobody else cared about.
+Sometimes the function of something comes to an end, and it must be repurposed.
+The purpose of neglecting is so foreign to me.
+How can you tell the difference between letting go of that which doesn’t serve you, or releasing what could’ve served you but was too hard to open?
+Who knows.
+In a little less than two weeks, these beets will beckon me again, not in the same way, because they’re different now, but in a way that will still bring me the hope, they once did.